streamingfast/dstore/README.md

 essentially, requires some extra environment variables to run.
 They are skip if the correct environment variables for the provider is not set.

-To run the full test suite, you will need to peform the following steps.
+To run the full test suite, you will need to perform the following steps.

 First, you will need to have locally a few dependencies:
 - [minio](https://github.com/minio/minio)